 If you have any of the following problems you should get in touch with your doctor right away:

-If you think you might need a hysteroscopy or are worried about any of the symptoms above then visit women's clinic in London and consult with gynaecologist about hysteroscopy surgery or procedure.
+If you think you might need a hysteroscopy or are worried about any of the symptoms above then visit well woman clinic in London and consult with gynaecologist about hysteroscopy surgery or procedure.

 Gynae Clinic is a website designed to inform our patients about gynaecological services delivered at Medical Express Clinic at 117a Harley Street.
 In the event that patients are seen by a clinician, this will be arranged at Medical Express Clinic which is registered in the United Kingdom with the Care Quality Commission to provide healthcare services.